gentlemandeep/yayocorp/readme.md

 In the future, these exocores can comprise a webring linked by automatically updated network pages, as well as a IRC network for which the Exocore will operate as user's personal homepages.
 They can also feature things like an automatically updated 'latest posts' feed from all other (or selected) Exocores, or just 'related posts' (by [metadata](https://jekyllrb.com/docs/front-matter/) tags) from your own site.

-## How to Begin
-Follow the no-code instructions [installation-instructions](https://remiliaexocore.netlify.app/articles/installation-instructions/) to learn how to install your exocore locally and set up automatic publishing with Netlify.

 # Breaking down the Exocore